The Tower (Stern novel): Disaster

-While he had masqueraded as an electrician to bluff his way inside, and most likely did not actually intend to kill anyone in the "Tower Room," Connors is ignorant of the truly high voltages that power the huge building: 13,800 volts from the Consolidated Edison substation.
+While Connors had masqueraded as an electrician to bluff his way inside, and most likely did not actually intend to kill anyone in the "Tower Room," he is ignorant of the high voltages that power the huge building: 13,800 volts from the Consolidated Edison substation.
 The explosion his stolen bomb triggers not only electrocutes him "like a piece of bacon," but also cripples the transformers designed to reduce the voltage to usable levels and causes fires to erupt throughout the building, disabling the elevators and trapping the guests in the Tower Room on the top floor of the skyscraper.
 When the doors to the fire stairs are found to be blocked by heavy crates containing radio and television equipment for the antenna mast, a rescue attempt is made by rigging auxiliary power to an express elevator.
 But this fails as the elevator's single occupant (who sneaked into it prematurely) is killed by the tremendous heat generated by the "flue effect" in the building's central core.
 A breeches buoy line is then shot from a helicopter and rigged to the adjacent World Trade Center's north tower.
-But the chair device is only partially successful, rescuing all 49 women but only 28 of the 54 men still in the Tower Room; in the end, many of the people trapped in the World Tower Building die from the effects of the fires.
+But the chair device is only partially successful, rescuing all 49 women but only 28 of the 54 men still in the Tower Room; in the end, the people trapped in the World Tower Building are burned to death when the fires reach the top of the building.

-Aftermath

-Stern does not specify the subsequent fate of the remaining World Tower Building structure.